Jesse Talbot: Decline and death

 Talbot continued to produce major paintings in the early 1850s, including Tropical Scenery—Early Morning, now at the Saco Museum; two paintings depicting the mythical “Phantom Ship” of New Haven, Connecticut, now at the New Haven Museum; and, all currently unlocated, On the Juniata (engraved to accompany a text by Bayard Taylor for The Home Book of the Picturesque); Discovery of the Hudson; and Indian’s Last Gaze.
 An unidentified painting of his was also the subject of an 1855 poem by Park Benjamin.
 However, as the decade wore on, Talbot participated in fewer public exhibitions, apparently suffering a career setback with the 1852 dissolution of the American Art-Union.
 His series on the sons of Noah, exhibited at Brooklyn’s Polytechnic Institute in 1862, was his last artistic effort to draw significant critical attention.

 There is some evidence that Talbot may have suffered from alcoholism, hastening the decline of his career.
 Cropsey had described Talbot, in 1846, as the “drunkest man in Passaic [County],” and some remarks made by the painters Daniel Huntington and Jervis McEntee after Talbot’s death suggest that he died in poverty brought on by his “lack of severe discipline.”
-In the 1860s and 1870s, Talbot changed home and studio addresses frequently and lived for some time with his married daughter Mary Augusta, in Rondout, New York, in Ulster County.
+In the 1860s and 1870s, Talbot changed home and studio addresses frequently and lived for some time with his married daughter Mary Augusta Burhans, in Rondout, New York, in Ulster County.